bilal-u/OOP-Python/README.md

 # OOP-Python: Class, Object, Inheritance

-# Problem Statment: This is an assignment problem for CP1890 of Winter 2022 at CNA
+# Problem Statment 1: This is an assignment problem for CP1890 of Winter 2022 at CNA

 <p>We have been tasked with creating a program to run an ATM.
 In this iteration of development,
 we are only concerned with creating the following functionality related to bank accounts: